ob-f/OpenBot/android/robot/src/main/java/org/openbot/app/robot/googleServices/README.md

   If you do not want to use OpenBot Playground services, you do not need to set up Firebase authentication or Google Sign-In authentication.

+  The `google-services.json` files committed in this repo (`android/robot/google-services.json` and `android/robot/src/main/assets/google-services.json`) are **dummy placeholders** with fake keys and identifiers.
+  Google Sign-In and other Firebase features will not work until you replace them with the real file downloaded from your own Firebase project, as described below.

 ### Prerequisites
 To integrate Firebase into an Android OpenBot application for Google Sign-In, we will need a few prerequisites.
 - **Google Account:** To use Google Sign-In with Firebase, you must have a Google account.
 If you don't have one, click here to [create](https://accounts.google.com/signup) free Google account.